leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step2.md

 Go ahead and run the code with the `-race` flag to confirm your suspicions and change your answers as needed.

+>>Q3: What operation do we want to block so we don't have a data race?<< (*) Read
+( ) Write

 # Blocking with unbuffered channels
 Unbuffered channels can be used as defaults to block operations until another operation has finished.

->>Q3: What operation do we want to block so we don't have a data race?<< (*) Read
-( ) Write
+Here's [documentation](https://tour.golang.org/concurrency/2) on channels.
+Take a quick skim of the tour so you familiarize yourself with channels at a high level.

 # Challenge
 Change the code using an unbuffered channel to block and synchronize the code so a data race no longer happens.
 The output should be 200 if the code is synchronized correctly.